klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_deregisterToken <a id="subbridge_deregisterToken"></a>
-The `subbridge.deregisterBridge` deregisters already registered token pair from the bridge contracts.
+The `subbridge_deregisterBridge` deregisters already registered token pair from the bridge contracts.

 **Parameters**